Pseudo-effective and numerically flat reflexive sheaves: Segre forms

 Let $\tilde{\alpha}$, $\alpha$ be two representatives in the same cohomology class.
 Then there exists a smooth function $f$ on $\P(E)$ such that

 Let $\tilde{\varphi}$ be the quasi-psh function such that $T=\tilde{\alpha}+i \d \dbar \tilde{\varphi}$.
 Without loss of generality, we can assume that $\tilde{\varphi}=\varphi-f$.
 Thus we have

 Thus to prove that the limit is independent of the choice of $\alpha$, it is enough to prove that the limit is independent of $\psi$, and this is what the proof will be devoted to from now on.
-On the regular part $X \setminus (\pi(A)\cup \pi(A'))$, the limit current is equal to
+As before, let $A' \subset \P(E)$ be the proper analytic subset such that $\psi$ is smooth on $\P(E) \setminus A'$.